SachaCardonna/SachaCardonna.github.io/_pages/more.md

   <div class="game-text">
     <h3>Metal Gear Solid (1998–2015)</h3>
     <p>
+    At first glance, <em>Metal Gear Solid</em> looks like a series of stealth and war games.
+But at its core, it is a profoundly anti-militarist saga.
-    Kojima’s saga mixes politics, philosophy, and personal drama.
-It questions the role of the player, the meaning of war, and the consequences of technology.
+    It questions the meaning of war, the consequences of blind technological progress, and the rise of artificial intelligence long before these debates became mainstream.
-    What struck me the most was its ambition: games can tell complex stories, break the fourth wall, and make you reflect on real-world issues.
     </p>
     <p>
+    Beyond the themes, what makes it unique is its cinematic quality and its ability to break the fourth wall.
+The player is often directly addressed, involved not only as a character but as a participant in the story itself.
+    These games can be confusing, even messy at times, but that is also what makes them so rich: they refuse to be "just entertainment".
+They stay with you because they ask questions that remain relevant today.
-    For me, <em>Metal Gear Solid</em> showed that video games could be more than entertainment: they can challenge you, disturb you, and leave you thinking long after you put down the controller.
+    For me, <em>Metal Gear Solid</em> was proof that video games could be complex works of art with a strong philosophical and political dimension.
     </p>
   </div>
   <img src="/images/games/mgs.jpg" alt="Metal Gear Solid">